Outcome 1 – Governance & Systems

 Outcome 4 – Policy, Learning & Scale-up

 Knowledge sharing and learning activities in Busia are currently largely focused on exchanging experiences and forging synergies with the other NICE cities in Bangladesh, Kenya, and Rwanda.
-NICE focal persons at city level actively participated in 3 online peer-learning sessions in June and November 2022 and January 2023 where valuable inputs were shared.
+NICE focal persons at city level actively participated in 8 online peer-learning sessions in June and November 2022, January, April, July and December 2023, and January and February 2024 where valuable inputs were shared.
+Furthermore, Busia hosted a physical peer-learning week with representatives from the other projects sides around the world and respective city representatives of these cities, as well as from Nairobi, Kisumu, Mombasa and Bambilor (Senegal) 11-18Feb2024.
+Two representatives of Busia county are currently preparing to participate in a peer-learning week with the cities of Geneva and Zurich in Switzerland in March 2024.

 At baseline, a team of experienced enumerators visited 150 households in Busia to collect information on the nutritional status, socio-economic information and consumption behavior of the city population.
 This survey revealed food insecurity in nearly all (88.7%) of the visited households in Busia, which increase due to the COVID-19 pandemic.
 7.8% of the children under 5 years were too short for their age and therefore stunted, and 12.8% were underweight.
 Furthermore, 49.4% of women and 17.6% of men were overweight.
 Around half of the women did not report an adequately diverse diet (47.7% consumed less than 5 food groups in the previous 24 hours).
 All this indicates the kind of obstacles faced by the urban population of Busia to access a diverse and nutritious diet, with likely negative effects on their longer-term health.
 On the other hand, many of the urban and peri-urban households owned farmland, overall 66%.
 This provides an opportunity for NICE activities to assist in an increase and diversification of locally and agroecologically produced nutritious foods and in making them more accessible for the city population, including vulnerable city population groups.
 Baseline data were collected in April 2021.